opensearch-project/sql/docs/user/ppl/cmd/describe.rst

     +----------------+

-Example 3: Fetch metadata for table in prometheus catalog
+Example 3: Fetch metadata for table in prometheus datasource
 =========================================================

-The example retrieves table info for ``prometheus_http_requests_total`` metric in prometheus catalog.
+The example retrieves table info for ``prometheus_http_requests_total`` metric in prometheus datasource.

 PPL query::